tuzig/www.tuzig.com/content/pages/home.md

 save_as: index.html

-Tuzig Limited is Benny Daon's commercial avatar and the channel through which I sell my services.
-I provide web and mobile development services for agile projects and I prefer to work for open source projects.
+Tuzig Limited is Benny Daon's commercial avatar and the channel through which he sells his services.
+We provide web and mobile development services for agile projects and I prefer to work for open source projects.